logo2

-The two initials and no town location on the B. & N bottle reveal very little about this bottling works.
-Fortunately, the 1875 Michigan State Polk directory classified "Northey & Benny, Red Jacket" in Soda Water Manufacturers (1).
-This listing confirms that the B. & N bottle is a Copper Country bottle, and it also identified the people involved.
+The two initials and no town location on the B. & N bottle reveal very little about the bottling works.
+Fortunately, the 1875 Michigan State Polk directory listed "Northey & Benny, Red Jacket" as soda water manufacturers (1).
+This listing identified the proprietors, at least by last names, and confirmed that they were Copper Country bottlers.
+A dissolution of partnership then revealed their full names, but with different spelling: "Henry Northy" and "Peter Benney" (4).

 Newspaper notice - Apr 1874